CBD for Athletes: What you need to know!

 Is CBD legal for athletes?
 Yes.
 Starting at the beginning of 2018, the World Anti-Doping Agency (WADA) removed CBD from the list of prohibited substances – in or out of competition.
 (Here is the 2020 WADA Prohibited List.)
 There is an important caveat: ONLY CBD was removed from the prohibited list.
 The psychoactive component of marijuana, THC, is still prohibited in competition, as are synthetic cannabinoids.
 The specific wording is: “All natural and synthetic cannabinoids are prohibited, e.g.: In cannabis (hashish, marijuana) and cannabis products.
 Natural and synthetic tetrahydrocannabinols (THCs).
 Synthetic cannabinoids that mimic the effects of THC.
 Except: Cannabidiol.”
 Interestingly, WADA set a urinary threshold of 150 nanograms per milliliter for THC, which is substantially more lenient than the previous limit of 15 nanograms per milliliter.
 The higher threshold is designed to lower the risk of an athlete testing positive due to casual use outside of competition.
 The new threshold level is an attempt to ensure that in-competition use is detected and not use during the days and weeks before competition.

-Alternative to NSAIDs Athletes have been consuming over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil) and naproxen sodium (Aleve) for decades.
-Ultradistance athletes, in particular, are typically advised to avoid NSAIDs during long training sessions and events, due to increased risk of renal damage.
+- Alternative to NSAIDs Athletes have been consuming over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil) or naproxen sodium (Aleve) for decades.
+Ultra-distance athletes, in particular, are typically advised to avoid NSAIDs during long training sessions and events, due to increased risk of renal damage.
 But even if your workouts and events are short, long-term or frequent use of NSAIDs may increase your risk for heart attack and stroke.

-Reduce inflammation A little bit of inflammation can be good for athletes and help stimulate positive training adaptations.
+- Reduce inflammation A little bit of inflammation can be good for athletes and help stimulate positive training adaptations.
 Too much inflammation hinders recovery and hurts performance.
-There are CB2 receptors in both the brain and periphery, but they are more concentrated in immune tissues.
+There are CB2 receptors in both the brain and tissues of immune syste.
 Cannabinoids binding to CB2 receptors may have an anti-inflammatory effect by reducing cytokine (cell messengers) production.
 In other words, CBD bound to CB2 receptors help dial down the response when your immune system sounds the alarm after hard workouts.

-Settle your gut Inflammation in the small and large intestines causes a lot of discomfort, and GI distress is one of the leading reasons endurance athletes drop out of races.
+- Settle your gut Inflammation in the small and large intestines causes a lot of discomfort and GI distress is one of the leading reasons endurance athletes drop out of races.
 CBD won’t solve stomach problems from dehydration and overheating (two major causes for athletes), but if you have underlying inflammation issues that contribute to gut problems during or after exercise, CBD may be effective for reducing your symptoms.
-There are CB1 and CB2 receptors in the colon.
-Colitis symptoms were inhibited (in mice) when CB1 and CB2 receptors were activated.

 Although it is not a banned substance for athletes in or out of competition, the potential risk for athletes is, if the product they buy doesn’t contain what it says on the label.
 If it actually contains a significant amount of THC or other prohibited substance, you are at risk for a doping violation.
 That is why we offer a full transparency on our products to give all the information to make the right decisions.